KLD997/FreeTune/README.md

   You can select multiple numbers with holding the `left click` and then draging with your mouse.
 You can only drag from up to down.

   You can select one value and right click on text widget to copy value's hex address.

+  You can use 'm'/'M' to increase number of columns by one or use 'w'/'W' to decrease the columns by one.

+  You can use 'Page Up' and 'Page Down' for faster navigation.

   `16-bit Lo-Hi and 16-Bit Hi-Lo` are for chaning the byte order and changing the mode will ERASE any changes done.